Project HUNTER

 Background

-The Federal Bureau of Investigation's institutional interest in mail interception predated the 1959 launch of Project HUNTER by several decades.
-The Bureau had conducted limited mail-cover operations — recording envelope metadata without opening the sealed envelope — under successive Directors since the 1920s; the institutional vocabulary distinguished mail covers (permissible without judicial process under prevailing postal regulations) from mail openings (illegal under federal mail-tampering statutes 18 USC §§ 1701–1703).
-Between 1940 and the 1959 launch of HUNTER, the Bureau had operated several smaller mail-opening programmes — initially in cooperation with the Office of Strategic Services during the Second World War, and subsequently with the Central Intelligence Group and Central Intelligence Agency under bilateral institutional arrangements.
-The Church Committee's subsequent reconstruction identified eight separate FBI mail-opening programmes operating between 1940 and 1966.1
+The Federal Bureau of Investigation's interest in mail interception predated the 1959 launch of Project HUNTER by several decades.
+The Bureau had conducted limited mail-cover operations — recording envelope metadata without opening the sealed envelope — under successive Directors since the 1920s; Bureau vocabulary distinguished mail covers (permissible without judicial process under prevailing postal regulations) from mail openings (illegal under federal mail-tampering statutes 18 USC §§ 1701–1703).
+Between 1940 and the 1959 launch of HUNTER, the Bureau had operated several smaller mail-opening programmes — initially in cooperation with the Office of Strategic Services during the Second World War, and later with the Central Intelligence Group and Central Intelligence Agency under bilateral arrangements.
+The Church Committee's later reconstruction identified eight separate FBI mail-opening programmes operating between 1940 and 1966.1

-Project HUNTER was the longest-running and operationally most substantial of these.
-The institutional rationale at the programme's 1959 launch was the Bureau's counter-intelligence responsibility — under the 1947 institutional division between FBI (domestic counter-intelligence) and CIA (foreign intelligence) — for monitoring Soviet and Soviet-bloc diplomatic activity within the United States.
-The Bureau's position was that interception of Soviet diplomatic mail at US postal facilities fell within its statutory counter-intelligence authority, though the legal architecture was substantially closer to the contested institutional position CIA had taken on HTLINGUAL than the institutional record at the time acknowledged.2
+Project HUNTER was the longest-running and operationally largest of these.
+The rationale at the programme's 1959 launch was the Bureau's counter-intelligence responsibility — under the 1947 division between FBI (domestic counter-intelligence) and CIA (foreign intelligence) — for monitoring Soviet and Soviet-bloc diplomatic activity within the United States.
+The Bureau's position was that interception of Soviet diplomatic mail at US postal facilities fell within its statutory counter-intelligence authority, though the legal architecture was closer to the contested position CIA had taken on HTLINGUAL than the public record at the time acknowledged.2

 The Programme

 HUNTER operated principally at the international-mail-routing facility in New York City, with a secondary operation at the diplomatic-mail handling facility in Washington, D.C.
-The institutional structure was a small FBI counter-intelligence team augmented by Post Office Department cooperating personnel; the operational methodology was substantially the same as HTLINGUAL: identification of candidate diplomatic envelopes from the mail stream, laboratory opening under controlled conditions using envelope-reopening techniques developed by FBI's Laboratory Division, photographing of contents, and resealing for return to the mail stream.3
+The operational unit was a small FBI counter-intelligence team augmented by Post Office Department cooperating personnel; the methodology mirrored HTLINGUAL's: identification of candidate diplomatic envelopes from the mail stream, laboratory opening under controlled conditions using envelope-reopening techniques developed by FBI's Laboratory Division, photographing of contents, and resealing for return to the mail stream.3

-The initial targeting at HUNTER's 1959 launch was Soviet diplomatic mail — principally correspondence between the Soviet embassy in Washington, D.C., the Soviet UN delegation in New York, and Soviet ministerial and intelligence-service correspondents in the USSR and elsewhere.
-Across the programme's lifetime the targeting expanded to include diplomatic mail of additional Soviet-bloc establishments (the embassies of Czechoslovakia, Poland, Hungary, the German Democratic Republic, Romania, and Bulgaria), Chinese diplomatic establishments, and a selected list of US-citizen names whose correspondence with Soviet-bloc establishments was of FBI counter-intelligence interest.
-The Church Committee's subsequent reconstruction identified more than ten thousand pieces of mail opened across the programme's lifetime, with the substantive product distributed within FBI and to CIA via the inter-agency liaison framework.4
+The initial targeting at HUNTER's 1959 launch was Soviet diplomatic mail — chiefly correspondence between the Soviet embassy in Washington, D.C., the Soviet UN delegation in New York, and Soviet ministerial and intelligence-service correspondents in the USSR and elsewhere.
+Over the programme's lifetime the targeting expanded to include diplomatic mail of additional Soviet-bloc establishments (the embassies of Czechoslovakia, Poland, Hungary, the German Democratic Republic, Romania, and Bulgaria), Chinese diplomatic establishments, and a selected list of US-citizen names whose correspondence with Soviet-bloc establishments was of FBI counter-intelligence interest.
+The Church Committee's later reconstruction identified more than ten thousand pieces of mail opened over the programme's lifetime, with the product distributed within FBI and to CIA via the inter-agency liaison framework.4

-The institutional cooperation with CIA's HTLINGUAL programme operated bidirectionally across the period of HUNTER's operation.
-FBI received substantial HTLINGUAL product across HTLINGUAL's full lifetime, with the substantial majority transferring during HUNTER's parallel operational period 1959–1966.
+Cooperation with CIA's HTLINGUAL programme operated bidirectionally throughout HUNTER's lifetime.
+FBI received substantial HTLINGUAL product across HTLINGUAL's full lifetime, with most of it transferring during HUNTER's parallel operational period 1959–1966.
 CIA correspondingly received HUNTER product on US-citizen correspondents with Soviet-bloc establishments.
-The institutional architecture of the cooperation was not formally documented at the inter-agency level but operated through working-level liaison between FBI's Domestic Intelligence Division (under Alan Belmont and, from 1961, William C. Sullivan) and CIA's Counter-Intelligence Staff under James Angleton.5
+The cooperation was not formally documented at the inter-agency level but operated through working-level liaison between FBI's Domestic Intelligence Division (under Alan Belmont and, from 1961, William C. Sullivan) and CIA's Counter-Intelligence Staff under James Angleton.5

 Termination

 In 1966 J. Edgar Hoover terminated HUNTER and the FBI's other ongoing mail-opening programmes.
-The proximate institutional trigger was an internal legal-risk review — convened on the Bureau's substantive concerns about exposure if the cooperation became publicly known — at which Bureau counsel reviewed the federal mail-tampering statutes (18 USC §§ 1701–1703) and the Postal Service regulations under which the cooperation had operated.
-Hoover, who had at multiple prior junctures across his career taken institutional positions that exposed the Bureau to broader legal-architectural risk than this review now signalled, on this occasion terminated the programmes.6
+The proximate trigger was an internal legal-risk review — convened on the Bureau's concerns about exposure if the cooperation became publicly known — at which Bureau counsel reviewed the federal mail-tampering statutes (18 USC §§ 1701–1703) and the Postal Service regulations under which the cooperation had operated.
+Hoover, who had at multiple prior junctures in his career taken positions that exposed the Bureau to greater legal risk than this review now signalled, on this occasion terminated the programmes.6

-The institutional consequences of the 1966 termination were not, however, that the Bureau ceased to receive mail-interception product.
-FBI continued to receive substantial HTLINGUAL product from CIA across the 1966–1973 period of HTLINGUAL's continued operation, by the Church Committee's subsequent reconstruction, which the Bureau used in counter-intelligence operations and which substantively replaced the operational intelligence yield that HUNTER had previously produced.
-The institutional architecture of the post-1966 arrangement was that CIA performed the legally-vulnerable mail-opening activity and shared product with FBI, while FBI itself no longer conducted the activity directly.
-The institutional risk of disclosure remained, but the Bureau's direct exposure was substantially reduced relative to the pre-1966 architecture.7
+The 1966 termination did not, however, mean the Bureau ceased to receive mail-interception product.
+FBI continued to receive substantial HTLINGUAL product from CIA during the 1966–1973 period of HTLINGUAL's continued operation, by the Church Committee's later reconstruction, which the Bureau used in counter-intelligence operations and which replaced the operational intelligence yield HUNTER had previously produced.
+Under the post-1966 arrangement, CIA performed the legally-vulnerable mail-opening activity and shared product with FBI, while FBI itself no longer conducted the activity directly.
+The risk of disclosure remained, but the Bureau's direct exposure was reduced relative to the pre-1966 architecture.7

 Disclosure

-The Bureau's institutional cooperation with the Church Committee's mail-opening investigation was substantially more constrained than CIA's cooperation with the same investigation.
-The Bureau's records on HUNTER and the other programmes were partially destroyed at multiple points across the 1966–1975 period; the documentary record on which the committee's subsequent reconstruction substantially rested was a combination of partially-surviving FBI records, FBI personnel interviews conducted by committee staff, and the FBI side of the CIA-FBI liaison record that CIA's substantially better-preserved records had retained.8
+The Bureau's cooperation with the Church Committee's mail-opening investigation was markedly more constrained than CIA's cooperation with the same investigation.
+The Bureau's records on HUNTER and the other programmes were partially destroyed at multiple points between 1966 and 1975; the documentary record on which the committee's reconstruction largely rested was a combination of partially-surviving FBI records, FBI personnel interviews conducted by committee staff, and the FBI side of the CIA-FBI liaison record that CIA's better-preserved records had retained.8

 Legacy